 A ‘version -1’ or ‘release -1’ policy can be put in place to reduce risk, have access to more public domain knowledge, and improve application compatibility.
 There are some reasons why applications may not want the database to be upgraded.
 These include:

 The upgrade path available will depend on your version.
 We know many of our Oracle SE customers are running older versions, such as 10g/11g through to 12c and 18c.
+Performing an upgrade of Oracle 12c to the 19c database version is recommended.
 Some of them are easy and direct, while others require more time and effort.

-The below table from Oracle explains the upgrade methods available:
+The below table from Oracle explains the direct upgrade methods available:

 Once you have chosen an upgrade path, you should learn about the latest version’s known issues.
 Oracle support provides these in detail: